mbbischoff/mb-neue/src/content/posts/2020-01-17-scorecard-beta.md

 ---
 title: Scorecard Beta
 pubDate: '2020-01-17'
-original_jekyll:
-  date: 2020-01-17 17:23:00-05:00
-  categories:
-  - shorter
-  - tech
-  - '2020'
+description: Hey!
+Do you love playing board games and tabletop games?
+Do you want to help beta test a new iOS app from Lickability and send us your feedback?
+image: /uploads/scorecard.jpeg
 tags:
 - scorecard
 - lickability
 - app
 - ios
-  image: /uploads/scorecard.jpeg
+categories:
+- shorter
+- tech
+- '2020'
+original_jekyll:
+  date: 2020-01-17 17:23:00-05:00
   format: short
 ---